 Temporal data can be implemented in the linear referencing system (LRS).

-Each representation of the network and its associated event layers is based on a temporal view date (TVD) set by the user within an ArcMap session.
+Each representation of the network and its associated event layers is based on a temporal view date (TVD) set by the user in an ArcMap session.
 The TVD tells ArcMap how to render the feature and what events to display.

 Setting the temporal view date